vuejs/pinia/packages/docs/ssr/nuxt.md

 npm install @pinia/nuxt
 ```

-We supply a _module_ to handle everything for you, you only need to add it to `buildModules` in your `nuxt.config.js` file:
+We supply a _module_ to handle everything for you, you only need to add it to `modules` in your `nuxt.config.js` file:

 ```js
 // nuxt.config.js